Health insurance requirement

 New students: Bring a printout of your email confirmation showing your health insurance enrollment to orientation.

 Continuing students: Once you have registered for insurance, forward your confirmation email to firstname.lastname@example.org.

-Your International Student Adviser will check your record for proof of insurance coverage before registering you in SEVIS for the quarter, so it is very important that you provide this confirmation before the start of the quarter.
+Your International Student Advisor will check your file for proof of insurance coverage before registering you in SEVIS for the quarter, so it is very important that you provide this confirmation before the start of the quarter.